-We have a vibrant departmental community, with regular and varied colloquia, conferences and guest speakers which we encourage you to attend as a postgraduate student.
-Warwick also has a wide range of societies covering academic and non-academic interests, and postgraduate students have a range of dedicated spaces on campus on top of all the other spaces available to all students.
+We have a vibrant departmental community, with regular and varied colloquia, conferences and talks by visiting speakers that we encourage you to attend as a postgraduate student.
+Warwick also has a wide range of societies covering academic and non-academic interests, and postgraduate students have a range of dedicated spaces on campus, in addition to the spaces available to all students.
 We’ve picked out just some of the groups, events and resources available to make sure you settle in and make the most of your time as a Philosophy postgraduate student.

 Groups, forums and societies

 Philosophy Society (PhilSoc) and Philosophy and Literature Society have weekly socials, weekly mini-speaker events and talks and support sessions in various aspects of the subject.
 Additionally 'Phil ‘n’ Tea' is a great chance to catch up with others who are interested in your subject area, over free tea and biscuits on Friday afternoons: warwicksu.com/societies